henichole/Quora-Studies/README.md

 8. “The Internet” appeared twice in 2021 and 2022, respectively, with 79.55% human content in 2021 and 90.16% human content  in 2022, which was also an increase in human-generated content between these two years.

-# 3. Topic Study: Refunds (0.3882) Originality Score With Questions:
+# 3. Topic Study: Refunds (0.3882) Originality Score With Questions
 (Interactive Link: https://public.tableau.com/app/profile/ao.he/viz/RefundsOriginalityScoreWithQuestions/Refunds0_3882?publish=yes)

 1. Here, we can see that there are some interesting bipolar characteristics: It’s either all or nothing.